adirao-projects/adventofcode2023/README.md

 Next work on `part1` and subsequently `part2`, and then - if you care to - you can optimize your solution after (assuming you were just hacking together something as fast as possible).

 For example, the following would run day 1 part 1 in test mode:

 ```
 cd Day1
 python solution.py -t -p 1
 ```

+### Helper Files

+There are also a few helper files included with the starter code.
+This includes useful algorithms and datastructures that you might need (but might not have the time to write from scratch).
+If you need to change anything, it is advised that you overload the class in order to preserve the classes for later use on other days.
+All the files should be fully type annotated with information about any algorithms.

+#### Algorithms

+#### DataStructures

 ---

 ## [Day 1](https://adventofcode.com/2022/day/1)

 ---

 ## [Day 2](https://adventofcode.com/2022/day/2)

 ---